cboujoukos/CostFree/NOTES.md

 -Does my rendering of a new review on the activity show page meet the following requirement?
     - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.

+-Ask for clarification on the following two specs:
+    - [ ] Translate JSON responses into js model objects.
+    - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.

 ///////////////////////////////////////////////////////////////////////////////////